Remington Arms: 20th century

 The M24 SWS military sniper rifle, based on the Remington 700.

+After the 1902 death of Marcellus Hartley, Marcellus Hartley Dodge Sr. assumed leadership of the company.
+Hartley's death came with particularly unfortunate timing for the company.
+Inventor John M. Browning, who had just severed his partnership with Winchester after a meeting at Winchester's factory in New Haven, Connecticut, had scheduled a meeting with Hartley at Remington headquarters in hopes of partnering with Remington to produce his newest patented design, the Browning Auto-5.
+This would have resulted in Remington being the sole global manufacturer of the Auto-5.
+However, upon arriving for their meeting, Browning was informed that Hartley had just died.
+This turn of events resulted in Fabrique Nationale de Herstal ultimately becoming the original manufacturer of the Auto-5, and Remington only later receiving a licensing agreement to produce a variant for the U.S. market dubbed the "Remington Model 11".

+In 1910, the company merged into a single company with Union Metallic Cartridge, becoming known as "Remington-UMC".

-When the US entered World War I, Remington became deeply involved in the war effort.
+After the US entered World War I, Remington became deeply involved in the war effort.
 Remington was left with huge stocks of guns and ammunition and no prospects for payment.
 The US government purchased the firearms.

-During the Great Depression, Remington was purchased by DuPont, which had made its name with improvements to gunpowder.
-A year later, Remington purchased the Peters Cartridge Company; today, many of the Remington headstamps still have "R-P" on them for Remington-Peters.
+During the Great Depression, Remington was purchased by DuPont in 1934.
+Remington was reorganized by DuPont as "Remington Arms Co., Inc".
+DuPont was a company that had made its name with improvements to gunpowder.
+A year after becoming a subsidiary of DuPont, Remington purchased the Peters Cartridge Company.
+Today, many of the Remington headstamps still have "R-P" on them, standing for "Remington-Peters".

-WW2-era propaganda poster urging Remington employees to submit suggestions for waste minimisation.
+WW2-era propaganda poster urging Remington employees to submit suggestions for waste minimization.

 In 1940, the US Army became worried about its ammunition capacity and asked Remington to collaborate on a plan for national expansion.
 With the aid of DuPont, Remington built the Lake City Army Ammunition Plant (named Lake City Arsenal initially) and Denver Ordnance ammunition plants, and three more plants later on, including the Lowell Ordnance Plant.
 Though the plants belonged to the US government, Remington was asked to oversee their operation.
 Among the weapons that Remington manufactured for the government during World War II was the famous M1903A3 Springfield bolt-action rifle.

 During the 1950s and 1960s, Remington expanded into other products besides guns, with the purchase of Mall Tool Company in 1956.
 One of the products was chain saws.